 PQreset was never called if the query was made using mConnectionRO

 from the PostgresProvider, resulting in an always failing state.

 #3 Updated by Axel Hörteborn almost 2 years ago

 In my experience Layers that are already loaded works, but it is not possible to change the filters of those layers.
 It is sometimes(?) possible to add new layers via DB manager, but it is not possible via the browser panel.

-#5 Updated by Michael Douchin over 1 year ago
+#5 Updated by Michael Douchin almost 2 years ago

 We install QGIS Server a lot in our client infrastructure, and this issue often appear in this context too.
 Some times, there is a proxy or reverse proxy, cache software, or some other tool which cut the connection after some time (for example 30min) between servers, and then QGIS Server instances cannot use the PostgreSQL layers anymore.

 [15:16:20] Connection error: SELECT * FROM "myschema"."mytable" LIMIT 1 returned 1 [la connexion au serveur a été coupée de façon inattendue Le serveur s'est peut-être arrêté anormalement avant ou durant le traitement de la requête.
 [15:16:20] Unable to access the "myschema"."mytable" relation.
 The error message from the database was: no result buffer.

 When the IT managers knows their tool well, they can configure it and disable this behaviour (or increase the timeout), but very often, this kind of behaviour is even unknown or cannot be configured in the proxy/cache manager/...